nicolas-bs/midterm_project/README.md

-# Hospital Readmissions Prediction with XGBoost
+# Hospital Readmissions Prediction with XGBoost-Classifier

 This is a README file for a machine learning project that predicts hospital readmissions using XGBoost.
 The project involves data preprocessing, model training, and model evaluation.